 Once your keywords are sorted by duplicates and match type, you will then look at how each keyword is performing by ad group.
 The four most important metrics I look at for my analysis are: conversions, cost per conversion, conversion rate and average cpc.

-I will walk you through how I further analyze these metrics using the sample search terms report below.
+I will walk you through how I further analyze these metrics.

 I’m sure you have already realized the keywords are performing very differently in each ad group.
 The keyword in ad group A is definitely performing better than when it is served in ad group B.